Swimming Therapy for the Dogs of Montana

 "I love all animals," says Varen Chapman.
 "I just happen to have found a niche working with dogs."
 That niche is Montana Water Dogs, her 15-year-old canine aquatic therapy facility.

-Montana Water Dogs – her Original Endless Pool in a garage bay attached to her house – treats mostly "older dogs or dogs coming out of surgery."
+Montana Water Dogs – her Endless Pools Original model in a garage bay attached to her house – treats mostly "older dogs or dogs coming out of surgery."
 For these dogs, Chapman reports, "Water therapy can help so much.
 It works just as well with dogs as humans."

 Why Aquatic Therapy for Dogs?